Homemade Instant Pot Applesauce

 Nowadays, modern pressure cookers, like the Instant Pot, eliminate the need for standing over our applesauce while it cooks.
 Back in the day, one would need to stir incessantly as the apples softened, so they wouldn’t stick to the bottom of the pot.

-However, an Instant Pot makes it possible to throw in peeled apples, sugar and spice.
-Then pressure cook for 3-4 minutes for perfect apples sauce.
+However, an Instant Pot makes it possible to throw in peeled apples, sugar, and spice.
+Then pressure cook for 3-4 minutes for perfect apple sauce.
 Isn’t that just crazy?!

 Here I’ve made a simple dairy-free vegan version, so anyone can enjoy it, no matter their diet.